In this article, we answer the popular question “Is fire safety training a legal requirement?”

 In conclusion, employers have a legal obligation to provide their staff with complete and relevant information concerning fire.

 What training do I need to provide?

-For general fire safety awareness your training should cover four key areas:
+So for general fire safety awareness, your training should cover four key areas:

 - Fire prevention, company rules and regulations